 Santa Clara Valley Area Chapter Scholarships

-The Pat Porter and Hal Riddle Scholarships are awarded to students in the Connie L. Lurie College of Education and are supported by the chapter’s activities.
+The Pat Porter and Hal Riddle The studentships are awarded to students in the Connie L. Lurie College of Education and are supported by the chapter’s activities.

 San José Woman’s Club Scholarships